Thursday, December 16, 2010

 Wesley Snipes has gone off for a few months in Martha Stewart Jail, after failing to file tax returns for a number of years.
+(UPDATE: He has been released after serving two years).

 Again, another case of Michael Jackson Syndrome - he made tens of millions of dollars during that time, but felt that wasn't enough money for him - he shouldn't have to pay taxes on any of it!